MisterProtocol/RAND-editor/README.md

 is set by iTerm2, causes the system definition to be used.
 Unsetting this environment variable in .cshrc or .profile is feasible because the shell executes these after iTerm2 has set up the environment.)

+It should be noted that the 'main' branch, e19, doesn't use any of this, and in fact uses the older <sgtty.h> terminal interface.
+The newer interface, <term.h>, is used by the mouse support code in branch 'main'.
+However, the code still includes <sgtty.h> for some of its code.
+These two include files are not supposed to be used together, but our mandate was not to rewrite the entire editor.
+Therefore, there is a collection of '#undef' directives in the code to allow these two include files to coexist without causing multiple definition errors.
+Yes, this is ugly.
+No, we're not fixing it.
+If you want to see ugly, take a look at the code in "GetLine()".

 ### Filter Programs